St Bartholomew's Church, Newbiggin-by-the-Sea

-St Bartholomew's Church, Newbiggin-by-the-sea is the parish church of Newbiggin-by-the-Sea, Tyne and Wear, England.
+St Bartholomew's Church, Newbiggin-by-the-Sea is the parish church of Newbiggin-by-the-Sea, Northumberland.
 The building is part of the Diocese of Newcastle.

 History

 The church dates from the 13th century and by the eighteenth century had become a ruin.
 The nave and chancel were restored in 1845, and a new chancel arch and organ chamber were built in 1898 by W.S.
 Hicks.
 The north aisle was rebuilt in 1912.

 The church is noted for its dramatic headland site.

 Organ

-The church had a two manual pipe organ by Nelson and Co dating from around 1910.
+The church had a two manual pipe organ by Nelson & Co. dating from around 1910.
 A specification of the organ can be found on the National Pipe Organ Register.